SaswataH/Motion-Processing-Unit/README.md

 ## Present Problems

-1. MPU module requires manual reset to start giving Accelerometer values from the last 4 dedicated registers (Y and Z axes values).
+1. Calibrating the 6-axis Accelerometer and Gyroscope values.
 (9/5/2025)

 ## Further Implementation

-1. Obtaining and processing the 3-axis Gyroscope values from the dedicated registers.
-2. Using the Accelerometer and Gyroscope values to measure the angles in which the sensor is oriented.
+1. Using the Accelerometer and Gyroscope values to measure the angles in which the sensor is oriented.
-3. Implementing suitable filter algorithms to stabilise short-term Gyroscope values and Long-term Accelerometer values.
+2. Implementing suitable filter algorithms to stabilise short-term Gyroscope values and Long-term Accelerometer values.